 When you are around the streets before getting to the water you will find only a few restaurants that are open in the middle of the day.
 Most restaurants seem to open later in the evening.
 If you want to have access to good food available all day, I recommend going to the old port.
 Since it is such a main attraction you are sure to find a tasty restaurant to accommodate you.

 Yes, the best things in life are free.
 The sunsets are so beautiful and serene here.
 One of the nights we walked around the port while the sun was setting and the other time we enjoyed the sunset with some wine at one of the restaurants along with the port.

 Moraitis Winery was located within a quarter-mile from our hotel.
 We got to do a wine tasting that included 9 wines.
 The selection was great and the woman that attended us we very knowledgeable about the history of the winery and grapes.
 I really enjoyed the experience.

 If you are looking to explore more of the Island you can arrange for one-day trips to Antiparos or Naxos.

 We were told there are about 30 taxis in Paros.
 So when it comes to picking a place to stay its all about location location location!!
 We were within walking distance from everything we could have wanted.

 We got the number of the taxi driver that drove us to the hotel and arranged for her to pick us up a day prior to make sure we had no issues or delays.
 If you find a driver save their info!

-Arrive to the port early!
-It much better to arrive to the port early and relax, have a snack and/or drink until the ferry arrives.
-Since we were traveling a lot within our trips it was nice to just sit and relax until it was time to get on the ferry.
+Arrive at the port early!
+It is much better to arrive at the port early and relax, have a snack, and/or drink until the ferry arrives.
+Since we were traveling a lot during our trips it was nice to just sit and relax until it was time to get on the ferry.